-Smoke spread is the most common cause of death or injury in a fire situation.
-In fact it is much more likely to cause harm than the fire itself.
-As such it is required of most fire doors, particularly those designed to preserve an escape route, to provide a degree of smoke control as well as preventing the fire from spreading.
+Smoke spreading is the most common cause of death or injury in a fire situation.
+In fact, it is much more likely to cause harm than the fire itself.
+As such, it is requirement for most fire doors, particularly those designed to preserve an escape route, to provide a degree of smoke control as well as preventing the fire from spreading.

-There have been many cases where a person has fallen unconscious whilst trying to escape a building and an automatic fire door has provided the fire brigade with enough time to rescue the person before the fire or smoke spreads.
-Without fire doors a fire will spread much more quickly around your building and put people lives in danger.
+There has been many cases where a person has fallen unconscious whilst trying to escape a building, and an automatic fire door has provided the fire brigade with enough time to rescue the person before the fire or smoke spreads.
+Without fire doors, a fire will spread much more quickly around your building and will put people’s lives in danger.